RechieKho/video_cube/README.md

 ## Cross-compiling

 Since it is all makefiles, it captures from the environment variables.
-Cross-compiling isn't in the job scope of the `Cube` makefile, the programmer should install the appropriate build tools and setup the environment variables for cross-compiling.
+Cross-compiling isn't in the job scope of the `Cube` makefile, the programmer should install the appropriate tools and setup the environment variables for cross-compiling.